PedroVMota/MiniRT/README.md

 The **Mini RayTracing (MiniRT)** project is a simple yet powerful application that serves as an introduction to the fundamentals of ray tracing.
 Developed in C, this project demonstrates how light interacts with objects in a 3D environment by simulating rays of light and their interactions with different surfaces.

-This project was contributed by [Contributor's Name], and it has been further refined to include additional features and improvements to better illustrate the core concepts of ray tracing.
-The project is designed to be both educational and functional, providing a hands-on approach to learning computer graphics.
+This project was created as a group effort, with contributions from **Pedro Silva**.
+The project has been further refined to include additional features and improvements to better illustrate the core concepts of ray tracing.
+It is designed to be both educational and functional, providing a hands-on approach to learning computer graphics.

+This acknowledges both the collaborative nature of the project and specifically credits Pedro Silva for his contributions.
 ### Technologies Used
 - **C Programming Language**: The core of the project, handling all logic, memory management, and interactions with the operating system.
 - **MiniLibX**: A lightweight graphics library included in the repository, used for rendering images, handling input events, and managing window operations.
 MiniLibX is essential for creating the graphical output of the ray tracing.